pieaerts/pieaerts/_masterclasses/ladakh-expedition.md

 ---
 title: LADAKH EXPEDITION
 subtitle: September 2023
-image: "/uploads/000000110006.jpg"
+image: "/uploads/screenshot-2023-02-10-at-17-15-06-02.jpg"
 starting_date: 2022-12-31 23:00:00 +0000
-introduction_html: "<p>For the first time ever I am launching a 'Because People Matter' Expedition.
+introduction_html: "<p>EXACT DATES, PRICES AND FULL ITINERARY WILL RELEASE SOON!&nbsp;</p><p>For the first time ever I am launching a 'Because People Matter' Expedition.
 In the second half of September 2023, I will take a small intimate group of people to the Ladakh region in Northern India.
-If you want to experience this trans himalayan region firs-hand and learn about photographic story-telling in every sense of the word, then this is your chance!&nbsp;</p><p>EXACT DATES & PRICES WILL RELEASE SOON!</p>Subscribe with your email address by clicking on the link below to be notified amongst the first when details are released."
+If you want to experience this trans himalayan region firs-hand and learn about photographic story-telling in every sense of the word, then this is your chance!</p>Subscribe with your email address by clicking on the link below to be notified amongst the first when details are released.<p>"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/ZjsnDCVPH7B4hnsD7
 subscribe_text: 'CLICK HERE TO SIGN UP SO YOU''RE THE FIRST TO KNOW! '